WebAssembly/binaryen/README.md

       much about this when writing Binaryen passes.
 For more details see the `requiresNonNullableLocalFixups()` hook in `pass.h` and the
       `LocalStructuralDominance` class.
+  * `br_if` output types are more refined in Binaryen IR: they have the type of the value, when a value flows in.
+In the wasm spec the type is that of the branch target, which may be less refined.
+Using the more refined type here ensures that we optimize in the best way possible, using all the type information, but it does mean that some roundtripping operations may look a little different.
+In particular, when we emit a `br_if` whose type is more refined in Binaryen IR then we emit a cast right after it, so that the output has the right type in the wasm spec.
+That may cause a few bytes of extra size in rare cases (we avoid this overhead in the common case where the `br_if` value is unused).
  * Strings
    * Binaryen allows string views (`stringview_wtf16` etc.) to be cast using `ref.cast`.
 This simplifies the IR, as it allows `ref.cast` to always be